CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/GettingStarted.md

 1. Tap on **Finish** in the Mobile Device.

-   > NOTE: While logging in again , enter the digits displayed on the screen in the **Authenticator app** and click on Yes.
+   > NOTE: While logging in again, enter the digits displayed on the screen in the **Authenticator app** and click on Yes.

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **"Cancel"** to skip the tour.